RolandFaure/Hairsplitter/doc/README.md

 **output_gaf** File created by create_new_contigs that describes how the reads align on the contig successively in the [GAF format](https://github.com/lh3/gfatools/blob/master/doc/rGFA.md#the-graph-alignment-format-gaf).
 Only the first 6 fields need to be filled

+**polish_everything** 0|1 : 1 means that every contig gets polished, 0 only the contigs where there has been a separation

 **path_to_minimap** Path to executable minimap2

 **path_to_racon** Path to executable racon